Your strategies held for years. Now menopause and the smallest criticism can both knock you sideways.

 Yes and no. Yes in that the AuDHD picture often involves additional layers, including sensory needs, recovery time, and social processing, that shape what coaching looks like in practice.
 No in that the core scaffolding work, the rejection sensitivity work, and the menopause-aware approach all still apply.
 We can talk through what fits your specific profile in the Discovery Session.

-Coaching is private.
+Coaching is private and completely confidential.
+It is not therapy and does not create a clinical record.
 I do not contact your employer, your line manager, your HR team, or your family.
 Whether you choose to disclose ADHD, perimenopause, or anything else to colleagues or family is entirely your decision, and we can talk it through if it is on your mind.
+You can read more in my Privacy Policy.

 I was diagnosed late.
 Is it too late to work on this now?